Julio Álvarez del Vayo: Biography

+In 1939, Vayo began writing for The Nation.
+He moulded much of the magazine's editorial tone on US foreign policy throughout World War II and the early Cold War as a member of the board of editors under Freda Kirchwey's editorship from 1941 to 1955.
+He was identified with the left wing of the Spanish Socialist Party and was reviled by the anti-Stalinist and liberal left, from Dwight Macdonald to Arthur Schlesinger for his sympathy for the Soviet Union.

-During the 1940s and 1950s Álvarez del Vayo lived in exile in Mexico, the United States and Switzerland.
+During the 1940s and the 1950s, Vayo lived in exile in Mexico, the United States and Switzerland.
 He radicalized his political positions and was expelled from the PSOE.
 He then founded the Unión Socialista Española, which was very close to the Communist Party of Spain.
-In 1963, following the abandoning of armed struggle by the Communist Party and the waning of the activity of the Spanish Maquis, Álvarez del Vayo felt the need for a pro-Republican movement carrying out the armed struggle within Spain and established the Spanish National Liberation Front (FELN).
+In 1963, after the abandoning of armed struggle by the Communist Party and the waning of the activity of the Spanish Maquis, Vayo felt the need for a pro-Republican movement carrying out the armed struggle within Spain and established the Spanish National Liberation Front (FELN).
 However, the FELN as a group remained small and its activity was very limited owing to the effectiveness and fierceness of the Spanish police network.
-Finally in 1971 Álvarez del Vayo's FELN was integrated into the Revolutionary Antifascist Patriotic Front (FRAP). Álvarez del Vayo was the acting president of FRAP at the time of his death, which occurred on 3 May 1975 after suffering a cardiac failure on 26 April.
+Finally in 1971 Álvarez del Vayo's FELN was integrated into the Revolutionary Antifascist Patriotic Front (FRAP).
+Vayo was the acting president of FRAP at the time of his death, which occurred on 3 May 1975 after suffering a cardiac failure on 26 April.

+He was buried alongside his wife Louise.
+The mortuary concession ran out at the end of 2015.
+In 2016, the Association of Former Guerrillas in France (AAGEF-FFI), informed that his tomb was about to be destroyed, decided to take over the concession, as a precautionary measure, paid the €1,484 required for five years, an objective that was achieved.